GAsNA/cluster-monitoring/README.md

 Frontend is in React ; Backend is in Go.

 ## TODO
+- HOW TO GET RIDE OF THE '../../..' etc LINKS IN FILES?
 - When cookie and jwt expires..
 - Admin side (staff)
-    - new page for mac adress and serie num from pc - possibility to import pc with CSV ?
+    - page for mac adress and serie num from pc
-        - creation modal (add button for csv)
+        - autocompletion merge?
+(2 fucntions in two files for now)
         - confirmation modal on delete post
         - search bar for post
         - on enter press, save line